Certificate of Good Standing PA: Everything You Need to Know

 - A statement that reads the LLC or company is “duly organized with the Commonwealth of Pennsylvania”

 While LLCs in Pennsylvania are not required to have a Certificate of Good Standing, this document can still be very useful.
-For instance, the LLC may need the certificate in order to complete a real estate purchase or open a bank account.
+For instance, the LLC may need a certificate to complete a real estate purchase or open a bank account.

 In addition, before doing business outside of Pennsylvania, an LLC will need to register as a “foreign entity” or “foreign LLC.”
 Before being granted approval to do business as a foreign entity, a Certificate of Good Standing will need to be examined by the State.
 After receiving approval, a business may be issued a “Certificate of Authority.”